Skip Navigation

 • Special crisis responses

-• Periodic meetings
+• Quarterly meetings

 The Student Council consists of ten representatives elected from each class who promote unity and leadership for the student body.
 The senior, junior, and sophomores elect their representatives in May.
 The Executive Board will consist of the four seniors who receive the most votes.
 The freshman class elections are held in mid to late September.
 Throughout the year, the Student Council is involved with the Kick-Off Event, blood drives, Senior Prom, Christmas Ball, other dances, and events surrounding Homecoming Week.
 The Student Council is a great way to meet new people and be involved in many school activities.